CommonAccord/NW-NDA/99/WiP/GettingStarted.md

 Do a pull-request.
 (Need to work through the pull-request cycle - since others will not have authority to directly commit.)

+**To be able to render your work locally, you will need a local webserver running Cmacc-Org or similar**